 The problem is not that Arabs reject the president's message.
 According to recent surveys of the region by the Pew Research Center for the People and the Press, significant majorities of people from Morocco to Jordan to Pakistan are democrats: they say they want to live in societies where leaders are freely elected, where free speech is protected, and where the rule of law is respected.
 Yet paradoxically, equally large majorities in the very same countries now insist that they do not "like American ideas about democracy."

 Similar contradictions abound in other parts of the world.
-Washington is committed to defending South Korea if war breaks out on the Korean Peninsula, yet growing numbers of young South Koreans see the United States as a greater threat to
+Washington is committed to defending South Korea if war breaks out on the Korean Peninsula, yet growing numbers of young South Koreans see the United States as a greater threat to security than North Korea.
+We are waging a war on terrorism that is as vital to Europe's security as to our own, yet increasing numbers of Europeans associate it with

 - Full website and iPad access